Vyral/timothy-shutte-recruiting/_posts/2020-05-04-what-does-brandy-underbug-do-for-our-team.md

 ---
 layout: post
-title: What Does Brandy Underbug Do for Our Team?
+title: What Does Brandy Underberg Do for Our Team?
 date: 2020-05-04 20:46:09
 tags:
   - Reviews and Referrals
 excerpt: >-
-  Brandy Underbug has progressed more in this last year than she ever imagined she could at any other brokerage.
+  Brandy Underberg has progressed more in this last year than she ever imagined she could at any other brokerage.
 enclosure: https://vyralmarketing.s3.amazonaws.com/Timothy+Schutte/What+Does+Brandy+Underbug+Do+for+Our+Team_.mp4
 pullquote: >-